benjamindpalmer/pico-gym-write-ups/reverse_engineering/README.md

   print(str_flag)
 ```

-Instead of calling "getRandomNumber", we can call "win" instead and get this function to execute.
+Instead of calling "getRandomNumber", we can call "win" and get this function to execute.

 ```
 Try entering "getRandomNumber" without the double quotes...